moccalotto/moccalotto.github.com/docs/hayttp.md

 You can also enforce a given response type, using the `ensureXxx` methods.

 These methods assert that the response must have a given content type.
-If the content does not match the asserted type, a `Moccalotto\Hayttp\Exceptions\ResponseException` is thrown.
+If the content does not match the asserted type, a `Hayttp\Exceptions\ResponseException` is thrown.

 ```php
 $simpleXmlElement = Hayttp::get($url)